 - Do not punish your child with hitting, spanking, or yelling.
 Tell your child "no." Give your child short and simple rules.
-Do not allow him to hit, kick, or bite another person.
+Do not allow him or her to hit, kick, or bite another person.
 Put your child in time-out for up to 3 minutes in a safe place.
-You can distract your child with a new activity when he behaves badly.
-Make sure everyone who cares for your child disciplines him the same way.
+You can distract your child with a new activity when he or she behaves badly.
+Make sure everyone who cares for your child disciplines him or her the same way.

 - Be firm and consistent with tantrums.
 Temper tantrums are normal at 3 years.
-Your child may cry, yell, kick, or refuse to do what he is told.
+Your child may cry, yell, kick, or refuse to do what he or she is told.
 Stay calm and be firm.
 Reward your child for good behavior.
-This will encourage him to behave well.
+This will encourage him or her to behave well.

 - Read to your child.
-This will comfort your child and help his brain develop.
+This will comfort your child and help his or her brain develop.
 Point to pictures as you read.
 This will help your child make connections between pictures and words.
 Have other family members or caregivers read to your child.
 Read street and store signs when you are out with your child.
-Have your child say words he recognizes, such as "stop."
+Have your child say words he or she recognizes, such as "stop."

 - Play with your child.
 This will help your child develop social skills, motor skills, and speech.

 - Take your child to play groups or activities.
 Let your child play with other children.
-This will help him grow and develop.
+This will help him or her grow and develop.
 Your child will start wanting to play more with other children at 3 years.
-He may also start learning how to take turns.
+He or she may also start learning how to take turns.

 - Limit your child's inactivity.
 During the hours your child is awake, limit inactivity to 1 hour at a time.
-Encourage your child to ride his tricycle, play with a friend, or run around.
+Encourage your child to ride his or her tricycle, play with a friend, or run around.
 Plan activities for your family to be active together.
 Activity will help your child develop muscles and coordination.
-Activity will also help him maintain a healthy weight.
+Activity will also help him or her maintain a healthy weight.

 What do I need to know about my child's next well child visit?

-Your child's healthcare provider will tell you when to bring him in again.
+Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 4 years.
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
-Your child may get the following vaccines at his next visit: DTaP, polio, flu, MMR, and chickenpox.
-He may need catch-up doses of the hepatitis B, hepatitis A, HiB, or pneumococcal vaccine.
+Contact your child's healthcare provider if you have questions or concerns about your child's health or care before the next visit.
+Your child may get the following vaccines at his or her next visit: DTaP, polio, flu, MMR, and chickenpox.
+He or she may need catch-up doses of the hepatitis B, hepatitis A, HiB, or pneumococcal vaccine.
 Remember to take your child in for a yearly flu vaccine.